legacysurvey/legacysurvey/pages/dr10/updates.rst

 * Gaia quantities included in files and catalogs are now drawn from `Gaia EDR3`_.

-  - Note, though, that the astrometric solution for DR10 was still calculated using Gaia DR2.
+  - Note, though, that the astrometric solution for DR10 was still calculated using positions and proper motions from Gaia DR2.

 * The ``MASKBITS`` bitmask is now 32-bit rather than 16-bit, as a new bit called ``SUB_BLOB`` was added.
 This bit is described on the DR10 bitmasks page `under MASKBITS`_.